sivkovych/check-version-sh/README.md

     - INFO
     - WARN
     - ERROR
-- `check-only-for` - a list of coma separated files to check for (since GitHub Actions does not support array inputs yet).
+- `check-only-for` - a list of coma separated labels to check for (since GitHub Actions does not support array inputs yet).
 Do not insert space after coma, or the list will be parsed as a separate arguments.

 ### Sample Configuration